JuegaTade7175/algol68-vscode-genie-setup/SECURITY.md

 # Security Policy

-This document describes how to report security vulnerabilities related to this repository and provides guidance on supported versions and response timelines.
+This document describes how to report security vulnerabilities related to this repository and provides a simple guidance on supported versions and response timelines.

 ## Reporting a Vulnerability